All Episodes

 This is the point.

-Hillary and her cohort female age, they're offended.
+Hillary and her cohort, female age, they're offended that they've spent their lives being offended.

-That's how they've gotten where they've gotten by being offended, victimized, agitated, enraged, members of a minority or what have you.
+That's how they've gotten where they've gotten, by being offended, victimized, agitated, enraged, members of a minority or what have you.

 But I think this is profound.

-I have had a lot of experience dealing with men who sometimes get off the reservation in the way they behave and how they speak.
+This kind of admission, I have had a lot of experience dealing with men who sometimes get off the reservation in the way they behave and how they speak.

-What is she telling us as she goes on to say I'm not going to deal with their temper tantrums or their bullying?
+And she goes on to say, I'm not going to deal with their temper tantrums or their bullying.

 Because we always thought it was Hillary throwing the ashtrays in the White House, right?

-She says she has a lot of experience dealing with men.
+But I mean, she says she has a lot of experience dealing with men.

-She's only been married to one guy, men who sometimes get off the reservation.
+She's only been married to one guy, men, who sometimes get off the reservation.

-I think I think she's been betrayed by a whole lot of guys.
+I think she's been betrayed by a whole lot of guys.

-I just my personal opinion, and this is kind of a reveal here.
+Just my personal opinion, and this is kind of a reveal here.

 When you get right down to it, she's saying she has a lot of experience dealing with guys like Trump because she'd been married to Bill Clinton.